 Here's a time-tested daily regimen to follow:

-- Use a natural cleanser.
+1. Start with a cleanser.
 (Optional exfoliators or masks can be applied right after).

-- Use a serum.
+3. Use a serum.
 This is one of the most popular steps for introducing hyaluronic acid.
 We’ve infused both our Just Dew It hydrating serum and our Nectar of the C vitamin C serum with HA for the perfect glow.

-4. Seal it in with a moisturizer or introduce hyaluronic acid in moisturizer form (applied to wet skin, of course!); we’ve included HA in both H2 Oh Yeah and Crème de la Cream.
+4. Seal it in with a moisturizer, or introduce hyaluronic acid in moisturizer form (applied to wet skin, of course!); we’ve included HA in both H2 Oh Yeah and Crème de la Cream.

 What Skin Type Is Hyaluronic Acid Good For?

-Oily/Combination skin: Those with oily or combination skin types can reap the rewards of hyaluronic acid products, too.
+Oily/Combination Skin: Those with oily or combination skin types can reap the rewards of hyaluronic acid products, too.
 Although your skin may be oil-rich, it can still lack the proper amount of water needed, causing it to be dehydrated at times.
 The water HA brings to the surface of the skin takes the place of some of the oil that would otherwise hang out there.
 The result?
 It helps hydrate without any extra greasiness.
-Just try to stick to gel-based products without oil.

 Frequently Asked Questions About Hyaluronic Acid